neurospin/pymultifracs/README.rst

 * Estimation of the multifractal spectrum.

-The code in this package is based on the Wavelet p-Leader and Bootstrap based MultiFractal analysis (PLBMF) Matlab toolbox written by Herwig Wendt
+The code in this package is based on the Wavelet p-Leader and Bootstrap based MultiFractal analysis (PLBMF) Matlab toolbox written by Patrice Abry, Herwig Wendt and colleagues
-(https://www.irit.fr/~Herwig.Wendt/software.html) and on the documents provided in his website (his PhD thesis in particular, which can be found at https://www.irit.fr/~Herwig.Wendt/data/ThesisWendt.pdf).
+(http://www.ens-lyon.fr/PHYSIQUE/Equipe3/MultiFracs/software.html).
+For a thorough introduction to multifractal analysis, you may access H. Wendt's PhD thesis available in his webiste at https://www.irit.fr/~Herwig.Wendt/data/ThesisWendt.pdf).